Laminitis Update by James Hart

 A possible protocol

-this is linked to diet and in a laminitis prone animal long term use of a quality probiotic would be appropriate.
+This is linked to diet and in a laminitis prone animal long term use of a quality probiotic would be appropriate such as Plusbac.

 To round off the actions around insulin we should make the most of what is in the blood, so include Oregano or Tea in the protocol.

 the anti-inflammatory action of a range of herbs is becoming quite well understood.
 Devil’s Claw or Boswellia should both be fine to use.
 But DO NOT USE Yucca (see above).
 It may be necessary to use bute under veterinary supervision, in the very early acute stage of a laminitic attack but this is not recommended for more than 3 days.
 After that Devil’s Claw could be used long term if necessary.
 Remember that high doses may be required to give the necessary level of support.
 Calendula and Chickweed can help protect the stomach lining from pain medication.

 Similarly as a adjunct to the anti inflammatory treatment antioxidants will help to reduce the collateral damage.